ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_doc/+generated-doc-sbSchemaParser-sbSchemaParser.md

 #### Processing Schema Source Directories

+The script parses through the associated source repositories which are required to reside inside a unified root (`git_root_dir`).
+The names of the (one or several) repositories and their schema file source directories (one or several per repository) are specified in the `config.yaml` file.

 The class name is derived from the file's "$id" value, assuming a canonical path structure with the class name post-pended with a version: